In app design, it is necessary to permanently save specific data. At that time, a local DB created on the user’s smartphone is designed.

-There are various packages available for local DBs, but this time, I will introduce a commonly used package called “Isar Database“.
+There are various packages for local DB, but this time, I will introduce a fast local DB package called “Isar Database“.

 What is Isar Database?

-While there are other local DB options, Isar Database is popular for several reasons:
+There are other local DBs, but Isar Database is popular for the following reasons:

-• Being a NoSQL database, it offers high scalability
+- Being a NoSQL database, it has high scalability

 When is it necessary?

-Variables and states used in regular apps disappear when the app is closed.
+Variables and states (State) used in a normal app will disappear when the app is closed.

-However, when designing an app, there may be scenarios where you want to carry over states or variables generated by user actions to the next startup and process them.
+However, when designing an app, there are situations where you want to carry over the state and variables that occurred due to user operations to the next startup and process them.

-By offloading data to Isar Database, you can manage data that is permanently stored.
+In such cases, by storing data in Isar Database, you can manage data that is permanently saved.

 dependencies: